rdp/ffmpeg-windows-build-helpers/README.md

 ```

 And follow the prompts.
-It works with 32 or 64 bit Linux, and can produce  both 32 and 64 bit windows ffmpeg.exe's
+It works with 32 or 64 bit (hoost) Linux, and can produce either/or 32 and 64 bit windows ffmpeg.exe's

 See also
 http://github.com/rdp/ffmpeg-windows-build-helpers/wiki for more tips, including being able to build it more quickly!

 OS X users, this may help: https://github.com/rdp/ffmpeg-windows-build-helpers/wiki/OS-X

+Also NB that it has some command line parameters you can pass it, for instance to speed
+up the building speed of gcc, build shared, etc. run it with
+./cross_compile_ffmpeg.sh -h
+to see them all

 Feedback welcome roger-projects@googlegroups.com